 Things to Change When New Version of OwnCloud is Released:

-If a new version of OwnCloud is released, visit the official package repository page of OwnCloud from your favorite web browser and click on the Debian icon.
+If a new version of OwnCloud is released, visit the page of OwnCloud from your favorite web browser and click on the Debian icon.

 At the time of this writing, only Debian 9 section is available.
 I used the link as marked (1) for the GPG key, and used the repository string as marked (2) for adding the package repository in the earlier section of this article above.